 The request was unacceptable, often due to missing a required parameter.

-The parameters were valid but the request failed.
-Usually due to invalid credit card details.
+The parameters were valid but the payment collection failed.
+Typically returned when charging a credit card fails.

 You do not have the access to this resource